inspec/inspec-aws/docs/resources/aws_ssm_resource_data_syncs.md

 # aws_ssm_resource_data_syncs

-Use the `aws_ssm_resource_data_syncs` InSpec audit resource to test properties of the plural resource of AWS SSM ResourceDataSync.
+Use the `aws_ssm_resource_data_syncs` InSpec audit resource to test properties of the plural resource of an AWS Systems Manager (SSM) resource data sync.

-The AWS::SSM::ResourceDataSync resource creates, updates, or deletes a resource data sync for AWS Systems Manager.
+The `AWS::SSM::ResourceDataSync` resource creates, updates, or deletes a resource data sync for AWS Systems Manager.
 A resource data sync helps you view data from multiple sources in a single location.
-Systems Manager offers two types of resource data sync: SyncToDestination and SyncFromSource.
+Systems Manager offers two types of resource data sync: `SyncToDestination` and `SyncFromSource`.

 ## Syntax

-### Ensure that the resource data syncs exists.
+Ensure that the resource data syncs exists:

     describe aws_ssm_resource_data_syncs do
       it { should exist }